Double Exposure sees Columbo get a lesson in the black art of subliminal advertising.

 Despite his scrupulous planning, projectionist Roger White figures out the scam and asks for $50,000 to stay quiet.
 So Kepple kills him, too.

-Similar to Negative Reaction (S4, ep 2), the plot of Double Exposure involves trick photography and a smartypants murderer who ends up collaring himself.
+Like Negative Reaction, the plot of Double Exposure involves trick photography and a smartypants murderer who ends up collaring himself.

 Kepple’s plan involves quite a bit of prep.
 First, he snares client Mr Norris in a staged love affair (this throws Mrs Norris under the bus as the prime suspect later on).

 Kepple then serves Norris salty caviar, turns up the building’s heating, and screens a motivational marketing film stuffed with subliminal cuts.

 These hidden images are designed to subconsciously influence viewers’ behaviour.
 Kepple inserts images of an icy cold drink into the film to lure a thirsty Norris into the empty lobby – then shoots him.

 Kepple’s alibi is that he’s on stage narrating the movie at the time of the murder.
 With Kepple hidden by the stage curtain, the audience is oblivious that his voice is a recording.

 Kepple is actually caught twice.
 First by projectionist White, who spots the subliminal cuts in the movie and pressures Kepple to pay up.

 Later, Columbo uses Kepple’s own research against him.
 He inserts subliminal cuts into a movie that Kepple watches, thus prompting him to accidentally reveal the real murder weapon.

 White is the bridge, however.
 The projectionist tells Columbo about using a nickel to alert him when to change film reels.
 When he dies Columbo spots there’s no nickel – putting Keppel in the frame for murder.

 Just one more thing…

-This episode is slightly different from the typical Columbo template.
+Double Exposure differs slightly from the typical Columbo template.
 While we see the usual lead-up to the murder, we’re not shown what Kepple stashes away.